tubako/northwind-trades/README.md

 # northwind-trades
-Mock data analysis to influence business decision.
+Mock data analysis to influence a business decision.